Ernest Muçi

-Ernest Muçi (/sq/; born 19 March 2001) is an Albanian professional footballer who plays as a forward or attacking midfielder for Süper Lig club Trabzonspor, on loan from Beşiktaş, and the Albania national team.
+Ernest Muçi (/sq/; born 19 March 2001) is an Albanian professional footballer who plays as an attacking midfielder for club Trabzonspor and the Albania national team.
 He is known for his versatility, technical ability, and scoring from long range.

-A product of KF Tirana's youth academy, Muçi made his senior debut in 2018 and played an important role in helping the club return to the Kategoria Superiore, later contributing to their 25th league title.
-In February 2021, he joined Polish side Legia Warsaw, winning Ekstraklasa in his first season as well as the Polish Cup in 2023.
-After over 100 appearances, Muçi left the club in February 2024 to join Beşiktaş for a club-record transfer fee of €10 million, winning the Turkish Cup and Turkish Super Cup in his first months with the team.
-The following year, he joined Trabzonspor on loan for the 2025–26 season in search of regular first-team play.
+A product of KF Tirana's youth academy, Muçi made his senior debut in 2018 and contributed to the club's promotion back to the Kategoria Superiore, later establishing himself as a regular first-team player and contributing to their 25th league title.
+In February 2021, he joined Polish side Legia Warsaw, winning the Ekstraklasa in his first season as well as the Polish Cup in 2023.
+After making over 100 appearances, Muçi left the club in February 2024 to join Beşiktaş for a reported fee of €10 million, winning the Turkish Cup and Turkish Super Cup in his first months with the team.
+The following year, he joined Trabzonspor on loan for the 2025–26 season, winning the Turkish Cup before completing a permanent move to the club in May 2026.

-Muçi represented Albania at under-19 and under-21 levels before making his senior debut at the age of 20 in 2021 during the 2022 FIFA World Cup qualifying campaign.
-He was also part of the team's successful Euro 2024 qualifying campaign as Albania qualified for the tournament as group leaders, subsequently being named in the squad for the finals.
+Muçi represented Albania at under-18, under-19 and under-21 levels before making his senior debut at the age of 20 during the 2022 FIFA World Cup qualifying campaign.
+He was also part of Albania's successful Euro 2024 qualifying campaign, in which the team finished as group leaders, and was subsequently named in the squad for the finals, making two appearances.